 In order to make interpretations of the solutions in the WZW$_4$ model, we restrict our discussion to the case of the split signature and of unitary group valued solutions (simply called unitary solutions).
-The WZW$_4$ model consists of two terms: the non-linear sigma model (NL$\sigma$M) term and the Wess-Zumino (WZ) term.
+The WZW$_4$ model consists of two terms: the non-linear sigma model (NL$\sigma$M) term and the Wess-Zumino term.
 For the ASDYM solitons, the main contribution of solitonic behavior can be captured by the NL$\sigma$M term because the Wess-Zumino term identically vanishes in the asymptotic region.
 Furthermore, in a dimensionally reduced system, the Hamiltonian of the Wess-Zumino term always vanishes everywhere \cite{Hamanaka-2023}.
 Therefore, calculating the NL$\sigma$M term is sufficient for the illustration of solitonic behavior.
-On the other hand, the unitary solutions lead to real valued nonsingular NL$\sigma$M terms and hence the action densities can be plotted specifically by Mathematica.
-We also clarify the relationship between the Cauchy matrix approach and the binary Darboux transformation in terms of quasideterminants.
-Our formalism can start with a simpler input data for the soliton solutions and hence might give a suitable framework of the classification of the ASDYM solitons.
+On the other hand, the unitary solutions lead to real-valued nonsingular NL$\sigma$M terms and, hence, the action densities can be plotted specifically by \textit{Mathematica}.
+We also clarify the relationship between the CMA and the binary Darboux transformation in terms of quasideterminants.
+Our formalism can start with simpler input data for the soliton solutions and, hence, might give a suitable framework for the classification of the ASDYM solitons.